dcodeIO/esm2umd/README.md

 Example
 -------

-ESM-first hybrid module with legacy fallback and prepublish build step.
+Outline of a hybrid module with legacy fallback:

 **package.json**